Okay, so, I get asked all the time how I “do it all.” Well, as most of you probably know from your own lives…I don’t. It’s not possible to do it all!

 One major area that often slides is cleaning.
 When it comes down to the wire, unless there’s something I really need to do (cleaning-wise), I will choose spending time with the kids, blogging, cooking, etc. over cleaning.

 Now, don’t think my house is filthy.
 It’s not.
 I do deep cleans a few times a year.
-Just a week or so ago I scrubbed all my counter counters, and I mean behind all the appliances and everything.
+Just a week or so ago I scrubbed all my kitchen counters, and I mean behind all the appliances and everything.
 I also keep up with the daily dishes, laundry, etc. — well, mostly.